tompave/RailsBase16-builder/README.md

 ### Other

 * comments use the italic style.
-* quotation marks use the string color.
+* quotation marks use the String color.

 ## Usage